aiidateam/aiida-website/docs/news/posts/2024-11-15-aiidalab-mvc.md

 ## Services and backends

 As apps grow, providing additional features may come with changes in core mechanics.
-In anticipation of such changes, it is often best to isolate the core mechanics of an app in one or more dedicated services, to be injected into models on demend.
+In anticipation of such changes, it is often best to isolate the core mechanics of an app in one or more dedicated services, to be injected into models on demand.

 ```python
 class AiiDAService: